 Great Barrier Reef Catchment, QLD Australia

-In horticulture and cropping sectors, real time monitoring offers the potential to identify inefficiencies and optimise inputs in near real time, improving both production outputs and environmental outcomes.
-In sensitive catchments, such as the Great Barrier Reef, reducing nutrient leaching and sediment run-off will be critical in achieving long term environmental and production sustainability.
-As part of Landcare’s Smart Farming Partnerships program, Horticulture Innovation Australia is working with collaborators on the “Digital remote monitoring to improve horticulture’s environmental performance” project.
-In Q1 2021 the project has established four demonstration ‘smart farms’ in the Great Barrier Reef catchment area, covering banana, vegetable, macadamia and nursery sectors.
+In cropping and horticultural sectors, real time monitoring of nutrients offers to potentially identify inefficiency in any given system and subsequently gives useful information for optimising inputs and resources to maximise productions and protect the environment from pollutants.
+In sensitive catchments, such as the Great Barrier Reef, reducing nutrient leaching and sediment run-off will be of high importance to achieving term environmental and production sustainability.
+The “Digital remote monitoring to improve horticulture’s environmental performance” project established four demonstration ‘smart farms’ in the Great Barrier Reef catchment area, covering banana, vegetable, macadamia and nursery sectors.

-The MFR-NODE-C reads and transmits nitrate and flume level data at 10 minute intervals.
-Data is transmitted from the MFR-NODE-C into Microsoft Azure.
-Hitachi Vantara are building a remote monitoring console to integrate the farm data and produce information useful to growers and the broader horticulture industry.
+The ICT International MFR-NODE is connected to the nitrate and flume sensors, reading the sensors at 10 minute intervals.
+Using the local cellular network, this data is transmitted to Microsoft Azure, for subsequent display in the Hitachi Vantara dashboard.
+This dashboard provides a remote monitoring console to integrate the farm data and produce information useful to growers and the broader horticulture industry.